PhilBoileau/cvCovEst/README.md

   )

 # print the table of risk estimates
-# NOTE: the estimated covariance matrix lives in the `$estimate` slot
+# NOTE: the estimated covariance matrix is accessible via the `$estimate` slot
 cv_cov_est_out$risk_df
 #> # A tibble: 4 x 3
 #> # Groups:   estimator [2]